wsynuiag/NAPGaurd/README.md

 The GAP dataset contains 9266 images and 25 types of adversarial patches in total.
 Every adversarial patch is located with a bounding-box annotation.
 Detailed statistics of adversarial patches in training set and testing set are shown in the paper.
 All images are stored in PNG format with a fixed size of 416 $\times$ 416 pixels by padding or resizing.
 The dataset is partitioned into a training set (5617 images) and a testing set (3649 images)

-Our GAP dataset will be available soon.
+Our GAP dataset can be downloaded at https://drive.google.com/drive/folders/1xk9C6rFFSDPLUa1162EyxwodEsl7tfxD?usp=drive_link.

 ## Training Stage
 To train a patch detector, run